Oct 2, 2019

 Other concerns include getting enough fiber since many of the kid-favorite white foods contain very little.
 If you need to incorporate more fiber into your child’s diet, try our High Fiber Chocolate Lunchbox Bites and High Fiber Chocolate Smoothie, for example.

 Of course, it’s always best to talk to a medical professional to assess your child’s nutrition intake.
 However, don’t dismiss that mom gut feeling when it comes to your child.
-If teaching your child to taste new foods is important, check out our Happier Plates Masterclass.

 It’s important to remember that kids are continuously learning from our behavior.
 It’s not often what we say but what we do and the best way to get any picky eater to accept a variety of foods is to make a variety of foods.